Types of court-issued protective orders

 In the state of Oregon, there are three types of court-issued protective orders that pertain specifically to survivors of violence.
+Domestic Violence - Family Abuse Protection Act (FAPA) Orders

-The law offers the protection of Family Abuse Protection Act (FAPA) orders to victims of domestic violence, whether or not a victim has reported the abuse to the police.
+domestic violence, whether or not a victim has reported the abuse to the police.
 A FAPA order is free, and a victim does not need an attorney to get one, although an attorney is recommended if an abuser contests the order.

 The court must hold a hearing, by telephone or in person, the day or the day after a victim files for a FAPA order.

 A sheriff or another qualified person must serve the abuser with a copy of the order.
 After the abuser receives it he has 30 days to ask for a hearing, which must be held within 21 days of that request (5 days if a child is involved).
 The judge may change or cancel the order based on information received at the hearing.
 Changes in custody or visitation rights may be requested at any time while the order is in effect.

 Local and state law enforcement officers are required to enforce the terms and conditions of all FAPA orders.
 An abuser who violates a FAPA order can be jailed for up to six months and fined up to $300.

 If a victim and an abuser later divorce, and the provisions of the divorce decree are different from the provisions of the FAPA order, the divorce decree will take precedence.It is important to remember that a FAPA order does not guarantee safety.
 If you are a victim of domestic violence contact an advocate to make a safety plan.

 A victim of domestic violence is eligible to obtain a FAPA order if she meets the following criteria:

 S/he was the victim of abuse within the past six months; or s/he was the victim of abuse more than six months ago, and the abuser has been in prison or jail or has lived more than 100 miles from her in the past six months; AND